aeheathc/redundinator/README.md

 - Exports stored backups to a compressed, size-split format suitable for cloud upload (tar+zstd|split)
 - Uploads to a selection of cloud providers

+If backing up Windows clients with Redundinator, I recommend using backuppc/cygwin-rsyncd

 # Interface
 - Provides a command line utility `redundinator-manual` for firing off tasks
 - Provides a web interface `redundinator-web` for monitoring the status